 The Whale Sharks part of the tour is snorkeling only, the visit in the Sea Lions colony is for diving and snorkeling.

-The Whale Sharks are very slow and docile creatures, feeding from Plankton; they are not dangerous to swimmers.
-From October to January many Whale Sharks congregate at the shallows of the protected bay of La Paz, as the warm water get rich with Plankton.
+The Whale Sharks are very slow and docile creatures, feeding on Plankton; they are not dangerous to swimmers.
+From October to April, many Whale Sharks congregate at the shallows of the protected bay of La Paz, as the warm water gets rich with Plankton.

-What To Bring: Swimming suit, certification card (for divers), towel, warm dry clothes for the way back (sweatshirt or a coat), form of payment for the activity
+What To Bring: Swimming suit, certification card (for divers), towel, warm, dry clothes for the way back (sweatshirt or a coat), a form of payment for the activity

 “La Paz Whale Shark Snorkel Tour – AMAZING!!!!!”